lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     }
     ```

-    In IDM logs, you will see the IDM script's output from the `logger.error(String(response));` statement; the logs will contain the JSON returned by the system action:
+    In IDM logs, you will see the `logger` output with the JSON returned by the system action:

     `IDM logs`